e1ch/WanderTopo/README.md

 ## 🔍 Why WanderTopo?

 Most travel apps force users into rigid, time-based schedules.
-TopoRoute flips that model.
+WanderTopo flips that model.

 - Instead of timelines, we use a **topological map** of restaurants, attractions, and experiences.
 - Each node (place) is evaluated by **trust**, **popularity**, and **context relevance** (e.g. time of day, mood, etc).